Battle of Sedan (1940): Capture of Sedan

 In the early hours of 13 May, the 10th Panzer Division slipped into position upstream to the north-east of Sedan, ready to strike at its designated crossing point near the town of Wadelincourt.
 Downstream, the 2nd Panzer Division moved into position to cross at Donchery.
 The 1st Panzer Division prepared to strike at the Gaulier bridgehead, near Floing, in the centre of Sedan's tactical front.
-It was on the northern bend of the Sedan-Meuse loop that the Luftwaffe was to make its maximum effort, between Gaulier and Wadelincourt.
-To supplement his air support, Guderian stripped most of his Panzer Divisions of their artillery, which he then positioned directly opposite Gaulier.
+It was on the northern bend of the Sedan-Meuse loop between Gaulier and Wadelincourt that the Luftwaffe was to make its maximum effort.
+To supplement his air support, Guderian stripped most of his panzer divisions of their artillery, which he then positioned directly opposite Gaulier.
 However, the artillery regiments lacked ammunition.
-Sustained and damaging bombardment through shelling was impossible.
+A sustained and damaging bombardment was impossible.
 The Luftwaffe was going to have to do most of the work.
-Guderian reported that his Corps had only 141 artillery pieces against the French 174.
-To the north and south of Sedan, the French X Corps and French XXXXI Corps (at the artillery fortress at Charleville-Mézières) could also add their artillery and shell Guderian's Panzer units as they crossed the bridgeheads.
-The slow advance of artillery units to the front added to the German numerical inferiority, which was now 1:3 against.
+Guderian reported that his corps had only 141 artillery pieces, against the French 174.
+To the north and south of Sedan, The French X and French XXXXI Corps (at the artillery fortress at Charleville-Mézières) could also add their artillery and shell Guderian's panzer units as they crossed the bridgeheads.
+The slow advance of artillery units to the front added to the German numerical inferiority, which was now 1:3.
 Only in the afternoon did the German artillery make an appearance, but with little effect.
 The 2nd Panzer Division was forced to attack without artillery support.
 For these reasons, Guderian had decided the outcome depended on the quality of air support, acting as flying artillery.

 Luftwaffe assault

 Luftflotte 3 and Luftflotte 2 (Albert Kesselring), executed the heaviest air bombardment the world had yet witnessed and the most intense by the Luftwaffe during the war.
 The Luftwaffe committed two Sturzkampfgeschwader (dive bomber wings) to the assault, flying 300 sorties against French positions, with Sturzkampfgeschwader 77 alone flying 201 sorties.
-A total of 3,940 sorties were flown by nine Kampfgeschwader (Bomber Wing) units often in Gruppe strength.
+A total of 3,940 sorties were flown by nine Kampfgeschwader (bomber wing) units, often in Gruppe strength.